Rafie97/Rafie97/README.md

-# Rafael Josh
+# Rafa Josh

-Hi, I'm an Austin based developer and engineer.
-I'm a recent Physics BS graduate from the University of Texas at Dallas.
+Austin based developer and engineer.
+Currently working for ICON.
+Physics BS from the University of Texas at Dallas.

 ## Skills and Experience
 * ⚛ React
 * 📱 React Native
 * 💻 HTML, CSS, TS/JS
 * 🌌 Flutter
-* 📊 Matlab
 * 🐍 Python
+* 📊 Matlab/Mathematica